research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

 - `login_info_url`: the link to getting access documentation shown in the "Sign in with" modal.
 It is relevant only if you use more than one authentication provider.
 If you use only one authentication provider "Sign in with" modal is not used, instead the user is directly redirected to authentication page.
 - `terms_of_service_url`: the link to your Terms of Service page.
 Used on the user profile page to let user accept the terms of service
 - `privacy_statement_url`: the link to your privacy statement page.
 Used on the user profile page to let user accept the privacy statement.
+- `software_highlights`: the definitions for the software highlights section on the top of the software overview page.
+You can specify title and the number of items loaded in the carousel.
+The default values are shown below.
+- `modules`: defines RSD "modules" displayed in the main menu in the page header.
+Possible values are: software, projects, organisations and communities.

 ```json
 ...